ML-KULeuven/dtaianomaly/docs/additional_information/contributing.rst

 The goal of ``dtaianomaly`` is to be community-driven.
 All types of contributions are welcome.
 This includes code, but also bug reports, improvements to the documentation, additional tests and more.
-All contributions to ``dtaianomaly`` are welcome.
 Below we give an overview of how to contribute to ``dtaianomaly``.

 Reporting issues
 ----------------